NASA Successfully Conducts Supersonic Parachute Test For Mars 2020 Mission

 According to NASA, the complete experiment, including the parachute deployment, was a success.
 The payload and the parachute splashed into the Atlantic Ocean, about 34 miles from Wallops Island, and were later recovered by the NASA team for assessment.

-NASA has announced to carry out the next ASPIRE test in February 2019.
+NASA has announced they will carry out the next ASPIRE test in February 2019.
 New tests are likely to feature a stronger, reinforced version of the parachute, according to the CNET.

 ASPIRE—NASA’s parachute-testing series—is being managed by the Jet Propulsion Laboratory (JPL).
 JPL is also getting support from NASA’s Ames Research Center, California and the Langley Research Center, Virginia in this project.
 According to NASA, the data gathered from all the experiments of the ASPIRE will be used to finalize the design of the parachute to be used in Mars 2020 mission.